kartikperisetla/kartikperisetla.github.io/_posts/2020-03-31-unsupervised-question-answering-by-cloze-translation.markdown

 </div>
 <br />
 <p align="justify">
     This paper presents an approach on how to generate context, question and answer triples in unsupervised manner and leverage it to synthesize training data for Extractive Question Answering task.
-For that authors propose and compare various ways to perform cloze-to-natural question translation.
+For that, authors propose and compare various ways to perform cloze-to-natural question translation.
 </p><br />
 <h3>
     Key Idea